stdereka/liverpool-ion-switching/README.md

 * `./model` - train and inference pipelines of models
 * `./postprocessing` - code to write submissions and do some postprocessing
 * `./submissions` - final submissions
-* `./evaluation` - utilities to compute model's CV metrics.
+* `./evaluation` - utilities to compute model's CV metrics

 ## Software requirements